Phil Murphy edges out GOP challenger in nail-biter N.J. race

 The Ciattarelli campaign hinted that it wasn’t ready to concede.

-“With the candidates separated by a fraction of a percent out of 2.4 million ballots cast, it’s irresponsible of the media to make this call when the New Jersey secretary of state doesn’t even know how many ballots are left to be counted,” Ciattarelli spokeswoman Stami Williams tweeted.
+“With the candidates separated by a fraction of a percent out of 2.4 million ballots cast, it’s irresponsible of the media to make this call when the New Jersey secretary of state doesn’t even know how many ballots are left to be counted,” tweeted Ciattarelli spokeswoman Stami Williams.

 Mr. Murphy was the only governor seeking reelection in America this year since the Virginia contest featured candidates vying to replace term-limited Gov. Ralph Northam.

-Mr. Murphy’s victory broke an odd curse on Garden State Democrats, who for 40 years had failed to reelect one of their governors in the reliably blue state, though the razor-thin margin served as a warning sign for Democrats who saw the Virginia contest go to Republican Glenn Youngkin as party members dither on Mr. Biden’s economic agenda.
+Mr. Murphy’s victory broke an odd curse on New Jersey Democrats, who for 40 years had failed to reelect one of their governors in the reliably blue state, though the razor-thin margin served as a warning sign for Democrats who saw the Virginia contest go to Republican Glenn Youngkin as party members dither on Mr. Biden’s economic agenda.

 Mr. Biden carried New Jersey by 16 points last year.